Treatment for acne depends on how severe it is. It can take several months of treatment before acne symptoms improve.

 Azelaic acid is often used as an alternative treatment for acne if the side effects of benzoyl peroxide or topical retinoids are particularly irritating or painful.

-The medication doesn't make your skin sensitive to sunlight, so you don't have to avoid exposure to the sun.
+The medicine does not make your skin sensitive to sunlight, so you do not have to avoid exposure to the sun.

 You'll usually need to use azelaic acid for a month before your acne improves.